alexanderameye/linework.ameye.dev/docs/About.md

 ## Features
 - Supports Unity 6, Unity 2022.3 and the Universal Render Pipeline
 - Includes 4 outline types
-- Includes a full-screen edge detection shader
+- Includes an advanced full-screen edge detection shader
 - Includes a surface fill effect for rendering fills and patterns
 - Uses rendering layers to flexibly configure per-object outlines
+- Supports vertex animation
 - Supports alpha cutout shaders
 - Supports the SRP batcher as well as GPU instancing
 - Compatible with macOS, Windows, WebGL and iOS (see [[Support/Compatibility|Compatibility]] for more information)